-- 56.1. the consent of an occupier; or - 56.2. a warrant issued under s 17D. - 57.
-The Commissioner does not require the consent of an occupier or a warrant to remove documents for copying under section 17C(1)(c).
-Copying of documents, including the imaging of electronically stored information, can occur either on-site or elsewhere. - 58.
-Although s 17C(1)(d) provides that documents can be removed and retained for a full and complete inspection with the occupier's consent, the Commissioner will generally obtain warrants for the removal of documents for a full and complete inspection.
-In most cases, having a warrant to remove the documents will reduce the amount of time Inland Revenue officers will be present at the premises. - 59.
+- most cases, having a warrant to remove the documents will reduce the amount of time Inland Revenue officers will be present at the premises. - 61.
 Subpart 3 of Part 4 of the SSA sets out the process by which warrants are to be obtained.
-An application for a warrant is required to contain a description of the items or other evidential material believed to be in the place, vehicle or other thing that are sought by the Commissioner.
-However, the warrant does not need to contain a description of what may be seized.
-16 - 60.
-The Commissioner is able to seize other items that are in plain view during a search when the Commissioner has reasonable grounds to believe that they could have seized the items under either a search warrant or a search power.17 - 61.
+An application for a warrant is required to contain a description of the items or other evidential material believed to be in the place, vehicle or other thing that are sought by the Commissioner.20 However, the warrant does not need to contain a description of what may be seized.21 - 62.
+The Commissioner is able to seize other items that are in plain view during a search when the Commissioner has reasonable grounds to believe that they could have seized the items under either a search warrant or a search power.22 - 63.
 Warrant applications are made without notice to the occupier and may include confidential information.
 The Commissioner will comply with the Official Information Act 1982, the Privacy Act 2020, the Criminal Disclosure Act 2008 and with any Court order to disclose information.
-Where a request for information in a warrant application is received, the Commissioner will particularly consider: - 61.1. the tax confidentiality rules in the TAA: - 61.2. s 6(c) of the Official Information Act 1982, s 53(c) of the Privacy Act 2020 and s 16(a) of the Criminal Disclosure Act 2008 which provide that a reason for withholding information is if disclosure is likely to prejudice the maintenance of the law, including the prevention, investigation, and detection of offences, and the right to a fair trial.
+Where a request for information in a warrant application is received, the Commissioner will particularly consider: - the tax confidentiality rules in the TAA: - s 6(c) of the Official Information Act 1982, s 53(c) of the Privacy Act 2020 and s 16(a) of the Criminal Disclosure Act 2008 which provide that a reason for withholding information is if disclosure is likely to prejudice the maintenance of the law, including the prevention, investigation, and detection of offences, and the right to a fair trial. - 64.
+While s 100(3) of the SSA provides that an issuing officer may allow an application for a search warrant to be made orally (eg, by telephone call), the Commissioner will generally seek warrants by written application.